-As I’ve said before, I think Canva is absolutely worth it, even for professional designers who have the chops to use more powerful tools.
-I love the drag-and-drop builder, the ability to collaborate with others, and Canva’s convenient access to tons of free and paid content for creating memorable images and graphics.
+As I've said before, I think Canva is absolutely worth it, even for a professional designer who has the chops to use more powerful design tools.
+I love the drag and drop builder, the ability to collaborate with others, and Canva's convenient access to tons of free and paid content for creating memorable images and graphics.

 If you haven't jumped over there yet, I highly recommend you give Canva a test run.Try Canva for free today!